acend/quarkus-techlab/content/en/docs/02.0/24_health.md

 ## Adding Health checks

-We will be using the `smallrye-health` quarkus extension which relies on the MicroProfile Health specification.
+We will be using the `quarkus-smallrye-health` quarkus extension which relies on the MicroProfile Health specification.

 This extension will expose the following REST endpoints: